 The “how” and “why” these occurred will be presented throughout the course, and you will come to understand the ever-changing landscape that is the energy industry in the United States.

 Despite the reference to alternative & renewables energy sources in the course description, we will spend very little time discussing them.
 This course focuses largely on the five fossil fuels that are traded both physically and financially in energy markets.
 These are natural gas, crude oil, unleaded gasoline, heating oil, and natural gas liquids (NGLs).
 The reason for this is that these energy commodities are heavily traded in financial futures markets.
 Understanding how these financial markets work is the primary goal of this course.
 These fuels, along with coal, comprise the “non-renewable” energy sources.
 They are so named since their supply is seen as finite over the long-term.
 Then we will extend our knowledge to the electricity market, its characteristics, and differences.
 We will also introduce the risk management methods.

-Each of these products has a profound affect on the United States and global economies.
-Billions and billions of dollars of infrastructure and hundreds of thousands of jobs are involved in the exploration, production, transportation and distribution of these forms of energy.
+Each of these products has a profound effect on the United States and global economies.
+Billions and billions of dollars of infrastructure and hundreds of thousands of jobs are involved in the exploration, production, transportation, and distribution of these forms of energy.
 And, price volatility for these commodities has increased dramatically over the past several years going back to the historic run to $147 per barrel (Bbl) for oil in 2008.
 Since that time, crude oil has been recognized as a truly global commodity with a host of new factors influencing price.
 And, once again, in 2014, prices fell from $100 in June to less than $50 by December, caused largely by Saudi Arabia flooding the market with cheap crude.
 It was said they feared a loss of market share to the new shale oil in the US.
 One of the major players in the oil market is Organization of Petroleum Exporting Countries (OPEC), with about 40 percent market share of the world's crude oil production.
 OPEC decisions and members' agreement have substantial effect on crude oil price.
 Following the oil price drop in late 2014 and 2015 to about $30/Bbl, OPEC members (and some other producers) came to an agreement to decrease their production, which caused the prices to increase in late 2016 and 2017.

 However, before we proceed into the details of these fossil fuels, we need to understand how these fit into the overall profile of energy production and consumption in the United States.
 In order to do this, we must also include the various other forms of energy produced and consumed in the United States known as “alternative” and “renewable” energy.
 This is the only lesson regarding alternative and renewables.